raquo/scala-dom-types/README.md

 _Scala DOM Types_ is a low level library that is used by other libraries.
 As such, its API should be unopinionated and focused solely on providing useful data about DOM elements / attributes / etc. to consuming libraries in a way that is easy for them to implement.

+We achieve this with a code generation approach.
+Instead of providing Scala traits in a predefined format, we give you tools to generate such traits in your own library, with your desired data structures, types, naming conventions, etc.

+You can also use the raw element / attribute / etc. data contained _Scala DOM Types_ yourself, whether at compile time or at runtime.

 #### Sanity Preservation Measures